-Tax category Taxable basis Tax rate or percentage charge (%) VAT Output tax shall be calculated based on dutiable sales income and VAT shall be calculated and paid based on the difference after deducting current deductible input VAT

-Tax category Taxable basis Tax rate or percentage charge (%) Urban maintenance and construction tax Paid-in VAT and consumption tax 5% Education surcharge Paid-in VAT and consumption tax 3% Local education surcharge Paid-in VAT and consumption tax 2% Real estate tax 70% - 90% of the original value of house property shall be the taxation basis of property tax of the private property.
-1.20% ivear estate tax The property rental income shall be the taxation basis of the property tax of the leased property.
+Tax category VAT Output tax shall be calculated based on dutiable sales income and VAT shall be calculated and paid based on the difference after deducting current deductible input VAT Urban maintenance and construction tax Paid-in VAT, consumption tax and business tax 5% Education surcharge Paid-in VAT, consumption tax and business tax 3% Local education surcharge Paid-in VAT, consumption tax and business tax 2% 70% - 90% of the original value of house property shall be the taxation basis of property tax of the private property.
+1.20% The property rental income shall be the taxation basis of the property tax of the leased property.
 12% Enterprise income tax Taxable income 25%